-Lithuania had previously planned to roll out its €1.2 million smart meter installation project in 2021, with the aim of reaching its target by 2023.
-However, the rollout has been rescheduled to 2022 to allow for the installation of a cybersecurity infrastructure.
-Energy company Ignitis, aims to complete the project by 2025 and have 80% penetration by 2023.
+Lithuania had previously planned to rollout its €1.2 million smart meter installation project in 2021, with the aim of reaching its target by 2023.
+However, the rollout was rescheduled to 2022 to allow for the installation of a cybersecurity infrastructure.
+Energy company Ignitis, aim to complete the project by 2025 and have 80% penetration by 2023.
 The cybersecurity infrastructure also complies with the European Commission’s recommendations of considering national security interests.

 The next steps for smart metering in the EU

 Rolling out smart meters on a nationwide level is an ambitious and complex operation.
 Effective communication strategies are needed to help consumers understand their rights and how they’ll benefit from smart technology.

 Regulatory measures are needed, as are stakeholder incentives to ensure smart metering products and services are developed quickly.
 Data privacy and cyber security frameworks also need to be evaluated to ensure compliance with legal obligations.

 Those countries that managed to achieve their 80% coverage target early, for the most part, already had an efficient energy infrastructure in place.
 Despite many countries still trailing behind the target, most are working towards achieving full coverage within the next few years, which is still hugely positive.